-- 4.1.
+4.1.
 Developer contributions seek to mitigate the negative impacts of development, address infrastructure needs and meet Local Plan policy requirements.
 This may either be delivered directly by the developer or through a financial or other contribution towards their provision or enhancement.
-The Council encourages early engagement as part of the pre-application advice service offered to discuss infrastructure requirements. - 4.2.
-The main mechanisms used to secure infrastructure funding and provision are the Community Infrastructure Levy (CIL), planning obligations under Section 106 of the Town and Country Planning Act 1990 (as amended) and under Section 278 of the Highways Act 1980.
-In some circumstances conditions attached to
+The Council encourages early engagement as part of the pre-application advice service offered to discuss infrastructure requirements.

-&lt;sup>1 https://www.hants.gov.uk/landplanningandenvironment/strategic-planning/hampshire-minerals-waste-plan
+&lt;sup>2 https://documents.hants.gov.uk/mineralsandwaste/HampshireMineralsWastePlanADOPTED.pdf